 Coronavirus (COVID-19) information

 - Due to the global pandemic of COVID-19, access to Kentucky State University buildings are closed to the public.
-Only essential staff with a valid Kentucky State ID may enter University buildings.
 This decision by Kentucky State University aligns with our goal to reduce the number of interactions on campus, slow the rate of transmission, and protect and care for the well-being of our campus community.